Aljgutier/react_flask/README.md

 CMD ["gunicorn", "wsgi:app", "-w 2", "-b", ":3000", "-t 10"]
 ```

-The Dockerfile defines two build steps.
+The Dockerfile is based on a multistage build with two build steps.
-* the first build step copies the react_api to the container and builds the client
+* the first build step copies the react_client to the container and builds the client
 * the second build, copies the build artifacts from the first step, to the second step.

 The container second set works as follows